kurokobo/awx-on-k3s/README.md

   - AWX 24.0.0
   - PostgreSQL 15

-## References
+## 📝 References

 - [K3s - Lightweight Kubernetes](https://docs.k3s.io/)
 - [INSTALL.md on ansible/awx](https://github.com/ansible/awx/blob/24.0.0/INSTALL.md) @24.0.0
 - [README.md on ansible/awx-operator](https://github.com/ansible/awx-operator/blob/2.13.1/README.md) @2.13.1

-## Requirements
+## 📝 Requirements

 - **Computing resources**
   - **2 CPUs with x86-64-v2 support**.
-  - **4 GiB RAM minimum**
+  - **4 GiB RAM minimum**.
   - It's recommended to add more CPUs and RAM (like 4 CPUs and 8 GiB RAM or more) to avoid performance issue and job scheduling issue.
   - The files in this repository are configured to ignore resource requirements which specified by AWX Operator by default.
 - **Storage resources**
   - At least **10 GiB for `/var/lib/rancher`** and **10 GiB for `/data`** are safe for fresh install.
-  - **Both will be grown during lifetime** and **actual consumption highly depends on your environment and your use case**, so you should to pay attention to the consumption and add more capacity if required.
     - `/var/lib/rancher` will be created and consumed by K3s and related data like container images and overlayfs.
     - `/data` will be created in this guide and used to store AWX-related databases and files.
+  - **Both will be grown during lifetime** and **actual consumption highly depends on your environment and your use case**, so you should to pay attention to the consumption and add more capacity if required.

-## Deployment Instruction
+## 📝 Deployment Instruction

-### Prepare CentOS Stream 9 host
+### ✅ Prepare CentOS Stream 9 host

 Disable firewalld and nm-cloud-setup if enabled.
-This is [recommended by K3s](https://docs.k3s.io/advanced#red-hat-enterprise-linux--centos).
+This is [recommended by K3s](https://docs.k3s.io/installation/requirements?os=rhel#operating-systems).

 ```bash
 # Disable firewalld